Counseling Education

 In the years between 1771 and 1775, John Montgomery, the namesake of the county, along with Kasper Mansker, visited the area while on a hunting expedition.
 In 1771, James Robertson led a group of 12 or 13 families involved with the Regulator movement from near where present-day Raleigh, North Carolina now stands.
 In 1772, Robertson and the pioneers who had settled in northeast Tennessee (along the Watauga River, the Doe River, the Holston River, and the Nolichucky River) met at Sycamore Shoals to establish an independent regional government known as the Watauga Association.

-However, in 1772, surveyors placed the land officially within the domain of the Cherokee tribe, who required negotiation of a lease with the settlers.
-Tragedy struck as the lease was being celebrated, when a Cherokee warrior was murdered by a white man.
-Through diplomacy, Robertson made peace with the Cherokee, who threatened to expel the settlers by force if necessary.
+In 1772, surveyors placed the land officially within the domain of the Cherokee tribe, who required negotiation of a lease with the settlers.
+As the lease was being celebrated, a Cherokee warrior was murdered by a white man.
+Through diplomacy, Robertson made peace with the Cherokee, who had threatened to expel the settlers by force.

 In March 1775, land speculator and North Carolina judge Richard Henderson met with more than 1,200 Cherokees at Sycamore Shoals, including Cherokee leaders such as Attakullakulla, Oconostota, and Dragging Canoe.
 In the Treaty of Sycamore Shoals (also known as the Treaty of Watauga), Henderson purchased all the land lying between the Cumberland River, the Cumberland Mountains, and the Kentucky River, and situated south of the Ohio River in what is known as the Transylvania Purchase from the Cherokee Indians.
 The land thus delineated, 20 million acres (81,000 km2), encompassed an area half as large as the present state of Kentucky.
 Henderson's purchase was in violation of North Carolina and Virginia law, as well as the Royal Proclamation of 1763, which prohibited private purchase of American Indian land.
 Henderson may have mistakenly believed that a newer British legal opinion had made such land purchases legal.